 Accommodations in a Mobile Tent Camp (B,L,D)

 As we move from our first camp of three nights to our second camp, there are several routes we can take to traverse the park.
-Depending on what we have already seen at Nxamaseri Lodge at the start, we may enjoy a morning boat trip from Xakanaxa.
+Depending on what we have already seen, we may enjoy a morning boat trip from Xakanaxa.
 Tall papyrus and reeds line the channel and we often have Elephant feeding on the river margin.
 We watch for a deep-water tolerant antelope, the Sitatunga.
-And we listen for Chirping Cisticola and on an island lunch stop, have another chance at seeing the rare Pel’s Fishing Owl.
-Or, we may use this time for a game drive, in search of Wild Dog or Wattled Cranes and many other species.
+And we listen for Chirping Cisticola and on an island lunch stop, have a chance at seeing the rare Pel’s Fishing Owl.

-We break up the drive across the park with a lunch break / rest stop, finally arriving at our second camp.
+Returning to our vehicles, we head on with a lunch break/rest stop, finally arriving at our second camp.
 It is a full and rewarding day, often we see over 100 bird species between the driving route and boat tour.
 Our tents await and we are now well-trained on the routine.
 On to drinks, dinner, night-sky viewing, and sleep!